andrisiregar/andrisiregar/README.md

 ### Andri Armaginda Siregar
-🚀 A Computer Science student at Nahdlatul Ulama University of North Sumatra, currently excelling in the dynamic field of healthcare administration.
-I specialize in leveraging my technical background to contribute to the efficient management of healthcare services at Klinik Pratama Haji Medan Pancing.
+🚀 A Computer Science student at Nahdlatul Ulama University of North Sumatra, currently excelling as a healthcare administrator at Klinik Pratama Haji Medan Pancing.
+Passionate about the intersection of technology and healthcare, I manage the administrative aspects of the clinic while delving deep into the realms of web development, natural language processing (NLP), and data science.

 ### Professional Focus:
 🏥 Healthcare Administration: Proven expertise in optimizing administrative processes within the healthcare sector, with a specific focus on Klinik Pratama Haji Medan Pancing.